Magoshi-Nagahizuka Kofun

 The Magoshi-Nagahizuka Kofun (馬越長火塚古墳) is a large Kofun period burial mound located in the Ishimakihonmachi neighborhood of the city of Toyohashi, Aichi in the Tōkai region of Japan.
 The site was designated a National Historic Site of Japan in 2016.

 Overview

 The Magoshi-Nagahizuka Kofun is one of the largest kofun in the Tōkai region.
-It has a length of 70 meters and height of 5.5 meters, and is believed to have been built in the late Kofun period, at around the end of the 6th century AD.
+It has a length of 70 meters and a height of 5.5 meters, and is believed to have been built in the late Kofun period, at around the end of the 6th century AD.

 The tumulus is a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 However, this tumulus is unusual in that there is a large disparity between the posterior circular portion and the anterior rectangular portion.
 The closest other example of this design is the Misemaruyama Kofun in Kashihara, Nara, which is the purported tomb of Emperor Kinmei.